Mark Labbett (all series)

 Though the Chasers are generally presented as pantomime-style villains, Mark Labbett has shown a more compassionate side; on one edition (8 June 2010), he lambasted a player for only getting four questions right (earning £4,000).
 Bizarrely, she decided to gamble and take his higher offer of £26,000 - she ultimately lost and was eliminated but Mark stood up and applauded her saying "Without doubt, the bravest contestant I've ever faced - bravo!"

 On 23 June 2010, contestant Martin nearly became the first solo player ever to beat The Chaser.
-He made it through to the final chase with £7,000 in the pot and built up a 21 step head start in his two minutes.
+He made it through to The Final Chase with £7,000 in the pot and built up a 21 step head start in his two minutes.
 Chaser Shaun Wallace caught him exactly when the clock went to 0:00.
-After Bradley Walsh said goodbye to the viewers, the cameraman caught contestant Martin walking off the set, possibly angry about not becoming the first solo player ever to beat the chaser.
+After Bradley Walsh said goodbye to the viewers, the cameraman caught contestant Martin walking off the set, possibly angry about not becoming the first solo player ever to beat The Chaser.

 The moment where Bradley Walsh was in fits of laughter when a question about "Fanny Chmelar" came up.

 An elderly contestant named Pearl accidentally shouted out an answer on the first question in the multiple choice chase round, when she was told not to.
 She said she had a clue about it but she immediately got it wrong.
 But surprisingly, Chaser Mark Labbett didn't have a clue and went with her answer as well, so he also got it wrong.
+(Video of this one.)

 Another moment where Bradley Walsh was in fits of laughter but on a celebrity edition when the three possible answers to the question were "Dick Tingeler", "Helmut Schmacker" and "Willi Wakker".

-On 7 February 2013, Chaser Paul Sinha caught all four of his contestants in the multiple choice chase round and they were invited back to choose one contestant to face Paul alone in the final chase to win £4,000 (£1,000 each).
+On 7 February 2013, Chaser Paul Sinha caught all four of his contestants in the multiple choice chase round and they were invited back to choose one contestant to face Paul alone in The Final Chase to win £4,000 (£1,000 each).
 The contestant built up a 16 step head start in his two minutes.
 However, Paul only managed to score 15 before his time ran out.
 This meant that all four contestants won £1,000 each, and became the show's first team to win after all being caught in the multiple choice chase round.
 So even though Paul made history by failing to catch a team in the final chase after catching them all in their individual rounds, it couldn't really happen again twice in a row right?
 Well, it did on 15 April 2013.
-The nominated contestant built up a 19 step head start in his two minutes, but Paul was only able to score 18, making this not only the second time that a Chaser has failed to catch a team he eliminated in the multiple choice chase round, but also the second time this has happened with the same Chaser.
+The nominated contestant on that show built up a 19 step head start in his two minutes, but Paul was only able to score 18, making this not only the second time that a Chaser has failed to catch a team he eliminated in the multiple choice chase round, but also the second time this has happened with the same Chaser.

 "It's time to face The Chaser"